notcl4y14/lCollision/README.md

 ```
 Again, collider is a separate component that provides a box that can handle collisions.
 Not a sprite.

-Now, all of that said is optional for you.
+Now, all of that said is up to you to choose.
 These are advices, not rules.
 You can even use single colliders as game objects if you don't need other components.
-Also that example with GameObject is optional too.

 ## Example